 Music thrives at Worth and the core philosophy of the department is the balance of inclusion with excellence.
 With the right encouragement and guidance, at whatever level and in whatever style, the life of any pupil can be enriched through music.

-While most pupils tend to have their own instruments, the School can hire out some orchestral instruments if required (for 2016-17 this is charged at £30 per term).
-The cost of music lessons for 2016-2017 is £200 per term for ten lessons.
+Over 40% of the school has individual music lessons each week taught by an experienced and dedicated team of over 20 visiting music teachers covering all major instruments.
+While most pupils tend to have their own instruments, the School can hire out some orchestral instruments if required (there is a charge for this).
+The cost of music lessons for 2019-2020 is £215 per term for ten lessons.

 that which cannot